 Tulsa Health Department Reminds Residents to Take Precaution

-Precautions to take against mosquito bites are the following:
+Among the precautions to take against mosquito bites are the following:

 Dump and drain items such as buckets, cans, pool covers, flower pots, and tires from holding standing water so mosquitoes don’t have a place to breed.